codelieche/microservice.py/codelieche/README.md

 In [8]: de_p
 Out[8]: 'codelieche'

-In [10]: from codelieche.django.password import random_password, Cryptography
+In [10]: from codelieche.django.utils import random_password, Cryptography

 In [11]: k = random_password(16)